coderfeye13/MobileApplicationFinalExam/README.md

 ## Features

-- **Main and Subcategory Screens**: Users can access different education categories and their subsections.
+- **Main and Subcategory Screens**: Users can access different recipe categories and their subsections.
-- **Reading JSON Data with REST API**: The application reads the training materials in JSON format via a REST API and presents them to the user.
+- **Reading JSON Data with REST API**: The application reads the recipe data in JSON format via a REST API and presents them to the user.
 - **Use of State Management**: The application uses state management techniques to manage user interactions and data flow.
 - **Asynchronous Programming**: Asynchronous programming methods are implemented to retrieve and process data quickly and efficiently.
 - **Animated Transitions**: Animations are used for transitions between screens to enhance the user experience.